Ebere247/alx-pwa-0x01/README.md

+# Movies Database API Intergration
+This project integrates with the movies Database API to retrieve movies related data.

 # API Overview

 This API allows interaction with the backend services that power our application.
-It supports various operations such as fetching data, submitting forms, and user authentication.
+It supports various operations such as searching and fetching data concerning the movies industry like the movies, tv shows, cast and crew information, trailers, awards etc.

 ## Version